nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 1. We use [destructuring](/destructuring) to pick only the named exports that we want to use.
 2. We specify the relative path of the file that we want to import.
 3. For `ts` and `js` files no extension is required.
 Although, it will technically work, it’s common not to use it.
-For other types of files (such ass `css`, `svg`, `json`, etc.) the extension is mandatory.
+For other types of files (such as `css`, `svg`, `json`, etc.) the extension is mandatory.
 That’s the common behavior when you use a module bundler like [webpack](https://webpack.js.org) for example.

 Practically, we can have as many `Target` types as we want in our project.
 As long as we are exporting them, they’re not going to cause any conflicts.
 Since we choose the file we want to import from, we are always sure that we’re not going to import something irrelevant.